lyokha/nginx-easy-context/README.md

-Free persistent request contexts. *Free* means that they are not bound to the Nginx request object and their number is not anyhow restricted. *Persistent* means that they are not cleared upon internal redirects like the normal Nginx request context.
+Free persistent request contexts. *Free* means that they are not bound to the Nginx request object and their number is not anyhow restricted. *Persistent* means that they are not cleared upon internal redirections like the normal Nginx request context.

 Build
 -----